 The Coronation Retirement Annuity Fund is a personal retirement plan which enables you to save tax-efficiently for retirement.
 It is an ideal way to supplement your existing pension or provident fund if you are currently employed and earn non-retirement* funding income; or build a retirement nest egg if you are self-employed.
 You can make lump sum or regular monthly contributions to build up capital that will benefit you in retirement.

 The Coronation Retirement Annuity Fund is flexible, cost-effective and transparent.
-It is designed to allow you to stop and restart your contributions and/ or switch between investment options as your circumstances change, without incurring any penalties.
+It is designed to allow you to stop and restart your contributions and/ or switch between investment options as your circumstances change.
 We do not charge initial fees or annual administration fees.
 The only fees payable are the annual management fees applicable to the underlying unit trust funds selected by the investor.

 The underlying investment options are Coronation’s range of top-performing unit trusts.
 The higher risk Coronation Balanced Plus Fund represents our best investment view for retirement savers with a longer time horizon, while the more conservative Capital Plus and Balanced Defensive funds are more appropriate for investors approaching their retirement date.